Krishna4311/chess-model-website/README.md

 document.getElementById("toggleScrollingButton").addEventListener("click", toggleBodyScrolling);
 ```

-#### 4. Additional Customizations
+### 4. Additional Customizations

 You can further customize the code to add new controls, change control button styles, or implement additional functionalities based on your requirements.

 ## Step 7: Test and Deploy

-Test your 3D chessboard locally by opening the HTML file in a web browser.
+Test your chessboard locally by opening the HTML file in a web browser.
 Ensure all functionalities work as expected.
-Once satisfied, deploy your project to a web server to share it with others.
+Once satisfied, deploy your project to a web server or GitHub Pages to share it with others.

 ---